TorinFelton/ExpressionEvaluator/README.md

 ## Limitations / Goals

-Tokeniser still needs to be implemented as currently the program only reads char by char, meaning it can only take single digit numbers.
-I also do not intend to implement floats at any point for this project to keep scoped in on the technique and not scale.
+- ~~Tokeniser still needs to be implemented as currently the program only reads char by char, meaning it can only take single digit numbers.~~ (added)
+- I also do not intend to implement floats at any point for this project to keep scoped in on the technique and not scale.

 ## Example Usage